RF3/VMwareVMX/README.md

       -e, --encrypt      encrypt in_file
       -f, --force        force overwriting out_file
       -h, --help         display this message
-      -n, --new          after decrypt, use new parameters for encrypt -p, --password     set the password (default: ask for it) -r, --remove       decrypt, remove line(s) found in file and encrypt in_file
+      -i, --ignore       ignore some errors preventing decryption of a corrupted in_file -n, --new          after decrypt, use new parameters for encrypt -p, --password     set the password (default: ask for it) -r, --remove       decrypt, remove line(s) found in file and encrypt in_file